 Many causes of ear discharge are clear after the doctor's examination.
 Possible tests include

-If the cause is not clear, doctors usually do a formal hearing test (audiometry Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
-More than 10% of people in the United States have some degree of hearing loss that affects their... read more ) and computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) or gadolinium-enhanced magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI).
+If the cause is not clear, doctors usually do a formal hearing test (audiogram Testing ) and computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) scan or gadolinium-enhanced magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI).
 If abnormal tissue is present in the ear canal, a tissue sample (biopsy) may be taken.
 Sometimes culture swabs are taken of the drainage to identify infection.

 Acute discharge in people without longstanding ear problems or a weakened immune system is usually not dangerous and is typically due to an external ear infection or a perforated eardrum resulting from a middle ear infection.